 I am always on the lookout for new chicken recipes.
-It seems that we eat more chicken than anything else in our home, so it’s fun to try new recipes.
+It seems that we eat more poultry than anything else in our home, so it’s fun to try new recipes.
 I recently tried a recipe for Rosemary Chicken With Caramelized Onion Wine Sauce, and it was fantastic!

 Chicken tenderloins are pan-seared, then complimented with a delicious sauce, featuring caramelized onions and a wine sauce.
 There is so much flavor in this dish, and guess what?
 IT IS SO EASY TO PREPARE!

 Here’s what you do to make this tasty dish:

 Sprinkle chicken tenderloins with finely chopped rosemary, and season both sides generously with salt and pepper.
 If you don’t have tenderloins, you can also cut thick chicken breasts into strips – I used 2 large chicken breasts, cut them into strips… my husband and I had dinner and we had leftovers!

 Heat olive oil in a skillet on medium heat.
 When oil is hot, add chicken pieces; cook chicken for 3-4 minutes per side (until light golden brown, and juices run clear).

 Remove the chicken pieces to a plate; keep warm (I used an oven safe plate and put them in a 200 degree oven to keep warm).
 DO NOT CLEAN THE SKILLET OUT!

 Add the sliced onions to the skillet, add in 1 teaspoon of finely chopped rosemary, and season with salt and pepper.